Antonio Salgado Borge

-I am a Doctor in Philosophy (University of Edinburgh, 2021).
-Currently I am Associate Lecturer in Philosophy at the University of St. Andrews.
+I am a Humboldt Postdoc Fellow at Humboldt University Berlin.
+I was Associate Lecturer in Philosophy at the University of St. Andrews (2022-23) and completed my Philosophy PhD at the University of Edinburgh (2021).
 My area of specialisation is Early Modern Philosophy (especially Spinoza).

 My doctoral thesis was co-supervised by Professors Alexander Douglas and Pauline Phemister, and examined by Professors Michael Della Rocca and Jennifer Marušić.
 In my thesis I defended the unorthodox claim that, contrary to what is commonly believed, for Spinoza the attributes constituting the essence of God, such the physical and the mental, are numerically distinct.

 My research plan for the next years aims to expand on my doctoral thesis’ master argument to posit that Spinoza’s account of the place of mentality in reality is a peculiar form of panpsychism that is broadly Cartesian.

 Recent Academic Publications

 ‘Absolute’.
 Entry in the Spinoza Cambridge Lexicon edited by Karolina Hübner and Justin Steinberg.
 Cambridge University Press.
 Forthcoming.